Free Crossover Cognitive Aptitude Test [CCAT] Practice Guide 2026

 Answer:

-The above series has two characteristics that change: The inside shape and the outside shape.
+The above series has two characteristics that change: the shape of the interior, filled-out item, and the shape of the exterior, hollow item.

 Thus, following this pattern, the answer is a square with a triangle inside.

-Crossover's CCAT test practice has 12 Logical and abstract reasoning practice tests (in addition to the full-length simulations).
+Crossover's CCAT Prep Course has 12 Logical and abstract reasoning practice tests (in addition to the full-length simulations).
 You'll learn how to easily approach complex questions, identify patterns and solve them quickly using shortcut techniques.

 A dress was initially marked at $150, and a pair of jeans were priced at $50.
 If Emily got a 40% discount off the dress and a 20% discount on the jeans, what was the total percentage she saved on her purchases?